 - Give back to your community, CAA, and Cal.

 - Engage with future Cal Bears.

 - Help select the next class of top student leaders receiving The Leadership Award.

 - Refine your organizational and leadership skills.

 Support from CAA Alumni Scholarships

 - Training: comprehensive training on all parts of the position.

-- District Chair Meetings: facilitation of opportunities to interact with other District Chairs, gain clarification on duties or responsibilities, and share best practices.
+- Scholarship Chair Meetings: facilitation of opportunities to interact with other Scholarship Chairs, gain clarification on duties or responsibilities, and share best practices.

 - Electronic materials for outreach to alumni and applicants: approved text, flyers, and templates.